-Such an arrangement of critique is relevant, for example to the understanding of Arendt’s celebrated concept of a “gap.”
-Central to her book Between past and Future, the “gap between past and future” serves as a leitmotiv to the crisis of modernity.
+Such an interpretation of critique is relevant, for example, to an understanding of Arendt’s celebrated concept of “gap.”
+Central to her book Between Past and Future, the “gap between past and future” serves as a leitmotiv of the crisis of modernity.
 The temporal fissure denotes a crisis because human beings find themselves in a certain “here” (Da) in which time is “broken in the middle.”
-As a consequence, modernity is mainly characterized by the inability to offer a valuable connection to our common heritage and, consequently, to solidify a shared desired future.
-The point to note, however, is that this evocative image of a “break” marks a clear reformulation of a theological concept, advocated by Augustine.
-The reference to Augustine is made by Arendt, most notably in her additional notes to the English translation of her dissertation, composed in the 1960s.
-Arendt argues that Augustine (who follows Plotinus) articulates a gap as a “now”, representing “what measures time backwards and forwards, because the Now, strictly speaking, is not time but outside time.”
+As a consequence, modernity is mainly characterized by an inability to offer a valuable connection to our common heritage and, consequently, to solidify a shared desired future.
+The point to note, however, is that this evocative image of a “break” marks a clear reformulation of a theological concept advocated by Augustine.
+Arendt makes reference to Augustine most notably in her additional notes to the English translation of her dissertation, composed in the 1960s.
+Arendt argues that Augustine (who follows Plotinus) articulates a gap as a “now,” representing “what measures time backwards and forwards, because the Now, strictly speaking, is not time but outside time.”
 In being “outside time” the Augustinian gap stands for a rupture in time; a certain space, as it were, in between the two temporalities (past and future).
-What stands “outside time” is the transcendent, godly, eternal-present temporality.
-A gap then signifies for Augustine not only a rupture in time but also, concurrently, the “present” godly revealed truth that complements and thus guaranties the temporal flow.
-Arendt then concludes that for Augustine “There are three times; a present time about things past, a present time about things present, a present time about things future.”
-Standing “outside” time, the godly presence underlining the fabric of temporality.
+What stands “outside time” is the transcendent, divine, eternal-present temporality.
+Thus, in Augustine’s terms, a gap signifies not only a rupture in time but also, concurrently, the “present” divine revealed truth that complements and thus guarantees the temporal flow.
+Arendt concludes that, for Augustine, “There are three times; a present time about things past, a present time about things present, a present time about things future.”
+Standing “outside” time is the divine presence underlining the fabric of temporality.

-In symbolizing for Arendt the crisis of modernity, the theological concept of a “gap” still represents a rapture in time.
-There is also for Arendt a certain “now” that denotes a space of temporal arrest of happening (in the words of Walter Benjamin).
-Arendt reposes, then, on the image of a gap as standing “outside” time and she does so in following the disappearance of the religious heritage that provided this image with a meaning.
-Since this gap demonstrates for Arendt the crisis that characterizes modernity, her critique of modernity is here openly dependent of a previous theological argumentation.
+In symbolizing the crisis of modernity, the theological concept of a “gap” still represents a rupture in time for Arendt.
+There is also a certain “now” that denotes a space of temporal arrest of happening (in the words of Walter Benjamin).
+Arendt leans, then, on the image of a gap as standing “outside” time, and she is concerned with tracing the religious heritage that originally provided this image with meaning and yet disappeared.
+Since this gap demonstrates, in her view, the crisis that characterizes modernity, her critique of modernity is openly dependent here on previous theological argumentation.
 But such a dependency also means that Arendt rearticulates rather than merely restates Augustine’s theology.
-For Augustine a gap means both a rupture in time and, coevally, the divine guaranty for its resolution.
-For Arendt, however, a gap means a breach, with no godly guaranty to repose on.
-Especially because of the evaporation of the Roman-Augustinian tradition, the Augustinian trust in the eternal present that guaranties temporal coherency is lost.
-Confined to these modern circumstances, critique then reposes on human action alone in which “’his [the human] standpoint is not the present as we usually understand it but rather a gap in time which “his” constant fighting, “his” making stand against past and future, keeps in existence.”
+For Augustine, a gap means both a rupture in time and, coevally, the divine guarantee of its resolution.
+For Arendt, however, a gap means a breach, with no divine guarantee to rely on.
+Especially because of the evaporation of the Roman-Augustinian tradition, the Augustinian trust in the eternal present that guarantees temporal coherency is lost.
+Confined to these modern circumstances, critique depends on human action alone in which “his [the human] standpoint is not the present as we usually understand it but rather a gap in time which “his” constant fighting, “his” making stand against past and future, keeps in existence.”